Skip to main content

 FAQs about using button images

 PNG?
 JPG?
 GIF?
-What should I use?
+What image file should I use?

-A JPG – also known as JPEG or Joint Photographic Experts Group – is the most common used file for compressed, digital images.
+A JPG – also known as JPEG or Joint Photographic Experts Group – is the most commonly used file for compressed, digital images.
 Traditionally, they are the smallest size in terms of data.
 Because of the type of compression used in a JPG, some ‘unnecessary’ details in the image may be lost.

 It’s the perfect file for simple, still images.